HomeSpan/HomeSpan/docs/Reference.md

   * can by called from anywhere in a sketch

 * `void enableWebLog(uint16_t maxEntries, const char *timeServerURL, const char *timeZone, const char *logURL)`
-  * enables a rolling web log that displays the most recent *maxEntries* entries created by the user with the `WEBLOG()` macro.
+  * enables a rolling Web Log that displays the most recent *maxEntries* entries created by the user with the `WEBLOG()` macro.
 Parameters, and their default values if unspecified, are as follows:
     * *maxEntries* - maximum number of (most recent) entries to save.
-If unspecified, defaults to 0, in which case the web log will only display status without any log entries
+If unspecified, defaults to 0, in which case the Web Log will only display status without any log entries
     * *timeServerURL* - the URL of a time server that HomeSpan will use to set its clock upon startup after a WiFi connection has been established.
 If unspecified, default to NULL, in which case HomeSpan skips setting the device clock
     * *timeZone* - specifies the time zone to use for setting the clock.
 Uses standard Unix timezone formatting as interpreted by Espressif IDF.
 Note the IDF uses a somewhat non-intuitive convention such that a timezone of "UTC+5:00" *subtracts* 5 hours from UTC time, and "UTC-5:00" *adds* 5 hours to UTC time.
 If *serverURL=NULL* this field is ignored; if *serverURL!=NULL* this field is required
-    * *logURL* - the URL of the log page for this device.
+    * *logURL* - the URL of the Web Log page for this device.
 If unspecified, defaults to "status"
   * example: `homeSpan.enableWebLog(50,"pool.ntp.org","UTC-1:00","myLog");` creates a web log at the URL *http<nolink>://HomeSpan-\[DEVICE-ID\].local:\[TCP-PORT\]/myLog* that will display the 50 most-recent log messages produced with the WEBLOG() macro.
 Upon start-up (after a WiFi connection has been established) HomeSpan will attempt to set the device clock by calling the server "pool.ntp.org" and adjusting the time to be 1 hour ahead of UTC.
   * when attemping to connect to *timeServerURL*, HomeSpan waits 10 seconds for a response.
 If no response is received after the 10-second timeout period, HomeSpan assumes the server is unreachable and skips the clock-setting procedure.
 Use `setTimeServerTimeout()` to re-configure the 10-second timeout period to another value
   * see [Message Logging](Logging.md) for complete details